gauge-sh/tach/README.md

 ```

-Implement the `public` decorator on any part of the interface that is public
+Add the `public` decorator to any callable in the module that should be exported.
 ```python
 # core/main.py
 from modguard import public